 Ethics approval was obtained from the Ethics Committee of Beijing University of Chinese Medicine (2022BZYLL1005).
 The study was carried out according to the Declaration of Helsinki.
 Written informed consent was obtained before the survey began.

-Scoring of the EQ-5D-Y, PedsQL GCS and ZBI-22
+Measures

+In this study, the EQ-5D-Y proxy version and PedsQL GCS proxy version were used to assess HRQL of underage NF1 patients, and ZBI-22 was used to assess caregiver burden.

 EQ-5D-Y